 - If a child was legally and fully adopted, they could file a wrongful death claim for the death of an adoptive parent.

-- An adopted child may not file a wrongful death claim of a biological parent
+- An adopted child may not file a wrongful death claim for the loss of a biological parent.

-- Survivor siblings may not file a wrongful death claim for the loss of a biological or adopted sibling
+- Survivor siblings may not file a wrongful death claim for losing a biological or adopted sibling.

 Texas Wrongful Death Compensation and Damages